teimurjan/teimurjan.github.io.development/src/posts/svelte-as-an-spa-alternative.md

 };
 ```

 This modification made the form to go into success state as soon as the submission is done.
-But if you check your development server, you won't find any changes in the form's behaviours.
-That's becuase the template has not been edited too.
-The logic should follow the rule: if `isSuccess`, then show a success message, otherwise show the login form.
+But if you check your development server, you won't find any changes in the form's behaviour.
+It's self-consistent as we've changed the code but haven't touched the template yet.
+The form's logic should follow the rule: if a user has succeeded show a success message, otherwise show the entire login form.
 Svelte's template syntax allows us to write this logic easily:

 ```html
 <form on:submit|preventDefault={handleSubmit}>